lemachinarbo/RockCommerce-Tutorial/README.md

 });
 ```

-And… that’s it.
+Second… no, there's no second step, just this hook.
 Really.

-As simple as that.

-This hook is so simple, but powerful!
-First we intercept the URL `/payment/` request, using a [URL/Path hook](https://processwire.com/docs/modules/hooks/#url-path-hooks), so we dont need to create and extra payment page.
+I know! is so simple, yet powerful!

+Let me explain: First we intercept the URL `/payment/` request, using a [URL/Path hook](https://processwire.com/docs/modules/hooks/#url-path-hooks), so we dont need to create and extra payment page.
 Then we create a RockCommerce order, and with the order, we create a payment and pass `/thanks` as our redirection success page.
 And finally, we redirect the user to Mollie.

-Here’s the [site/rockcommerce.php](./src/rockcommerce.php) version if you just want to copy and paste the whole code

-## 3.3.
+## 4.3.
 The Thanks Page

 And to finish, we are going to create a simple thanks page, by ripping of the layout of our Home page.
 Please create a new file `site/templates/thanks.php` and paste this: